Located at 20 Old Brompton Road – Just Steps from tube iconSouth Kensington Tube. Easy Access, Always.

 Introduction

 This article explores why daily dental hygiene matters far more than many people realise.
 We will discuss the connection between oral health and systemic conditions, explain how plaque and bacteria can affect more than just your teeth, and outline the practical steps you can take each day to protect both your mouth and your wider health.
+Understanding the importance of consistent dental hygiene is essential for anyone looking to maintain long-term wellbeing.

 Why Is Daily Dental Hygiene Important for Overall Health?